Cpt-Dingus/blog-page/docs/Radio/Beginners guide to satellite reception.md

 > TODO: GRB FFT

-#### Rest of the world
+### EWS-G
 - **EWS-G2 (GOES 15)**, a retired GOES satellite part of the `GOES-N` series, was transferred to USSF and moved over the Indian ocean to replace EWS-G1 (GOES 13) and now broadcasts a few relatively weak signals:
     - **CDA Telemetry** - Contains telemetry (duh), can be used to check your setup is working properly.
     - **GVAR** - A relatively weak broadcast that contains very high resolution data.
     - **SD** - Broadcasts raw instrument data, separates into two downlinks on the same frequency:
         - **Raw imager data**
-        - **Raw sensor data**
+        - **Raw sounder data**
 - This signal is very prone to corruption because of lacking FEC, which often causes lines to be severely misplaced in the resulting imagery.
 I have created a corrector to make the imagery more presentable even at low SNRs, you can view it [here](https://github.com/Cpt-Dingus/GVAR-line-corrector/).
+- The sounder is disabled: The raw sounder downlink is empty, GVAR produces empty sounder images.

 ![GOES GVAR screenshot from SatDump](../../assets/images/Radio/GOES-GVAR.jpg) *GOES 15 GVAR*

-![GOES SD screenshots from SDR#](../../assets/images/Radio/GOES-SD.jpg) *GOES 13 SD, both the imager and sounder downlinks are visible.
+![GOES SD screenshots from SDR#](../../assets/images/Radio/GOES-SD.jpg) *GOES 13 SD: sounder SD is the thin spike in the middle, everything else is the imager SD.
 CC: dereksgc on Discord*

 ### Elektro-L
 - **Elektro-L N3** and **Elektro-L N4** (Elektro-L# for short) are the two satellites broadcasting imagery on the L-band.
 Due to a fairly recent power supply failure, Elektro-L2 only broadcasts a beamed X-band transmission to Moscow.
 - They broadcast a **Low Rate Information Transmission (LRIT)** as well as a **High Rate Information Transmission (HRIT)** signal containing full disc images of the earth.
 Both of these include Reed-Solomon FEC, meaning you can get just a few dBs of the signal and still get a proper decode without any grain.
 - LRIT broadcasts any number of channels, for Elektro-L3 it's 3 visible channels as well as one infrared channel (ch10 is also broadcasted, but is dead).
-L4 far less consistent.
+L4 is too consistent.

 > Elektro-L4 has broadcast issues; the LRIT broadcast consistently cuts off after 15 minutes, even when in the middle of transmitting an image.